» Thread #0282: COMMENCE.

 Tallgirl elbows you in the ribs.
 For a moment you think she's fallen over again, but there's a second jab.
 Her breath tickles your ear.
 "Sounds like they're hammering the gates.
 They shouldn't hold much longer."

 Now it's Grunt-on-the-right's turn to breathe down your neck.
 "You said that half an hour ago.
 The Freemarkians are putting up a good fight."

 "Nonsense!
 The gates are breaking, can't you hear it?"
 Tallgirl shoots back.
 You know her real name.
 But in this cramped, stuffy trooper bay, where it's hard to breathe and harder to think, you can't be bothered dredging it up.

-As you shuffle into the cargo lift, Tallgirl mutters, "That Arcanist's hocus-pocus must be a really big deal, yes?"
+As you shuffle into the cargo lift, Tallgirl mutters, "You think the Arcanist's hocus-pocus will succeed?"

 That's not what you meant.
-You're not afraid that it won't work, but that it will.
+You're not afraid that Arcanist's plan won't work, but that it will.
 Shaper relics and artifacts are dangerous.
 It's been drummed into you all your life: at school, at home.
 Only Arcanists are qualified to handle Shaper artifacts.
-Doctor Harken is one of the top Arcanists in Stralheim, but that fact only makes you feel less secure.
+Doctor Harken is one of the top Arcanists in Stralheim, but that fact somehow makes you feel less secure.